oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_object_storage_object_lifecycle_policy_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>The action of the object lifecycle policy rule.
-Rules using the action &#x27;ARCHIVE&#x27; move objects into the <a href='https://docs.cloud.oracle.com/Content/Archive/Concepts/archivestorageoverview.htm'>Archive Storage tier</a>.
+Rules using the action &#x27;ARCHIVE&#x27; move objects from Standard storage tier into the <a href='https://docs.cloud.oracle.com/Content/Archive/Concepts/archivestorageoverview.htm'>Archive Storage tier]</a>.
 Rules using the action &#x27;DELETE&#x27; permanently delete objects from buckets.
-Rules using &#x27;ABORT&#x27; abort the uncommitted multipart-uploads and permanently delete their parts from buckets. &#x27;ARCHIVE&#x27;, &#x27;DELETE&#x27; and &#x27;ABORT&#x27; are the only three supported actions at this time.</div>
+Rules using &#x27;ABORT&#x27; abort the uncommitted multipart-uploads and permanently delete their parts from buckets.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>
             </tr>